Corteva (NYSE:CTVA) Releases Earnings Results, Beats Estimates By $0.09 EPS

 Corteva Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 15th.
-Investors of record on Friday, March 1st will be paid a $0.16 dividend.
-This represents a $0.64 dividend on an annualized basis and a yield of 1.21%.
-The ex-dividend date of this dividend is Thursday, February 29th.
-Corteva’s payout ratio is currently 62.75%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, March 15th.
+Stockholders of record on Friday, March 1st will be given a dividend of $0.16 per share.
+The ex-dividend date is Thursday, February 29th.
+This represents a $0.64 annualized dividend and a dividend yield of 1.21%.
+Corteva’s payout ratio is 62.75%.

 Analyst Ratings Changes